niki4etoo/niki4etoo/README.md

 ### Hi there 👋

-🔭 I’m currently working on CoffeeTime Project
+🔭 I’m currently working on coffee-time-v2.0 Project

-🌱 I’m currently learning HTML&CSS, Javascript and React
+🌱 I’m currently learning React and CSS Animations

 👯 I’m looking to collaborate on web app projects